Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: The Proposed Approach

-We derive a geometric formula for modeling the geometric relationships between the scene depth and multiple 2D/3D network predictions, \ie 2D bounding box, 3D dimension, and object orientation from the perspective projection.
+The holistic geometric formula models the object depth according to the geometric relationships between the depth and multiple 2D/3D network predictions.
+In particular, the object depth $z$ can be formulated as:

+where $b = \frac {f_v} {h} (2\tan\beta * \Delta z_{max} + H)$. $\Delta z_{\max}$ involves the \emph{3D pose} of objects to represent the maximum difference between the eight corners of the objects in the z-axis, and $\beta$ denotes the angle between the bottom center of the object and the horizontal plane.
+It can be clearly observed that, the depth $z$ is correlated to the camera intrinsic parameters (\ie $f_v$ and $c_v$), the object position (when deriving $\beta$), 3D dimension (when deriving $\Delta z_{max}$ and $H$), and orientation of the object (when deriving $\Delta z_{max}$).

+In the following, we first elaborate the relationship between the formula in Eq.~\ref{eq: depth from height} and existing works, to better understand the differences between this work and existing ones.
+Then we show how to derive the holistic geometric formula in Eq.~\ref{eq: depth from height} based on a set of 2D and 3D elements.

+\textbf{Relationship to existing works.} As we will show later, Eq.~\ref{eq: depth from height} is derived from the perspective projection principle that far-away objects tend to be smaller than the near objects.
+If the object is far away from the camera, we can make two assumptions: (i) the object depth will be considerably larger than the object size, and the term $\tan(\beta)$ in Eq.~\ref{eq: depth from height} will be close to zero in this case; (ii) if $\Delta z_{\max} << z$, then we can ignore the influence from $\Delta z_{\max}$ by setting $\Delta z_{\max}=0$.
+Based on the two assumptions, the holistic formula in Eq.~\ref{eq: depth from height} can be derived as a simplified version (\ie~v2) of the proposed holistic geometric formula:

+where $k$ denotes the factor for the depth scale conversation.
+The formula in Eq.~\ref{eq: s-2} is widely used in previous works~\cite{gs3d, decoupled}.
+The formulation from the previous works~\cite{gs3d, decoupled} in Eq.~\ref{eq: s-2} is clearly different from our formula in Eq.~\ref{eq: depth from height} in two aspects.
+First, our formula builds a \emph{non-linear} relationship between the depth $z$ and $H/h$, due to the joint modeling with extra the 3D object pose and the 3D box dimensions, while the formula in Eq.~\ref{eq: s-2} is a linear relationship; Second, the influence of the factors, \ie~$\Delta z_{\max}$ and $\beta$, on depth calculation is directly ignored by Eq.~\ref{eq: s-2}.

+Another possible setting for reducing the computational cost (also investigated in the experimental results) is to consider adopting the first item in Eq.~\ref{eq: depth from height} as another simplified version (\ie~v1) of the proposed holistic geometric formula:

+We report detailed comparison between the proposed holistic geometric formulation in Eq.~\ref{eq: depth from height} and the simplified versions (\ie~v1 and v2) in the experiments (see Sec.~\ref{sec: ablation}).
+In the following, we derive the formulation in Eq.~\ref{eq: depth from height}.

 \textbf{Geometric relationship of 2D and 3D corners.} First, we represent an object in the object coordinate system, in which the origin is the bottom center of the object via the translation transformation from the camera coordinate system.
 As shown in Fig.~\ref{fig: beta&theta}, the coordinate of the $c$-th ($c=1,...,8$) corner in the 3D object bounding box, denoted as $\mathbf{P}_{cor}^c$, can be given as follows: